Sister Mary To Georgetown Grads: Begin A "Revolution of Tenderness"

 With prayerful repentance, this community responded by renaming a building in honor of those enslaved men, women, and children, creating The Institute of Slavery and its Legacies, and committing to preferential admission to descendants of the 272.
 This is a compelling model of restorative justice that is so desperately needed as we seek to heal the deep wounds of racism and economic apartheid.

 The second story is a powerful example of personal responsibility coupled with tenderness.
-An article in the Washington Post last October told the beautiful story of a Georgetown business student, Febin Bellamy, who will graduate today.
+An article in the Washington Post last October told the beautiful story of a Georgetown business student, Febin Bellamy, who graduates today.
 Febin struck up a relationship with the janitor in his dorm, Oneil Batchelor, an immigrant from Jamaica.

 While recognizing the social distance between them, they discovered powerful bonds of their shared humanity.
 Bellamy, also from an immigrant family, found himself drawn to the lives and stories of the low-wage service workers around him.